the40kman/studentinfo/README.md

 # Studnet Info Cube

-Created a web application that allows user to construct cubes with diferent sizes according to students' input.
+This web application allows user to construct cubes with different sizes according to students' input.

 Current Features:

-Embedded with database and visual display.
+	1. Embedded with database and visual display.

-The database allows inputs including student's height, weight, hai color and GPA.
+The web app’s database allows inputs including student's height, weight, hair color and GPA.

-The visual dispaly feaure allows the application to displa a cube with different color, size and shape that similar to a real human being according to the data inputs
+The visual display feature allows the application to display a cube with different colour, size and shape that are similar to a real human being according to the data inputs